 You might want to schedule at least one consultation with a lawyer even if you can’t afford to hire an attorney to represent you through the entire process.
 A lawyer can tell you exactly how foreclosure works in your state and how much time the process will likely take.

 Setting expectations.
-Before going into the meeting, make sure you know how much time the attorney will spend with you, what he or she will help you with—for example, the lawyer may be willing to answer questions about foreclosure, but not about filing for bankruptcy—and how much the attorney charges for the consultation.
+Before going into the meeting, make sure you know how much time the attorney will spend with you, what he or she will help you with.
+For example, the lawyer may be willing to answer questions about foreclosure, but not about filing for bankruptcy.
+Also, find out how much the attorney charges for the consultation.

 The consultation.
 At the meeting, you might want to ask the lawyer to provide you with details about foreclosure procedures, to review the facts of your case, and determine whether you might have a defense to the foreclosure.
 The lawyer can also help you decide your next steps and explain your legal rights.

-The bottom line is, even if you can’t afford to hire a foreclosure lawyer, there are other options that might be available to you so that you can get prepared for the process.
+The bottom line is, even if you can’t afford to hire a foreclosure lawyer, other options might be available to you so that you can get prepared for the process.